 - Testicular cancer

 - Essential thrombocytosis (ET)

 - Ewing’s sarcoma

-If an allogenic or syngeneic transplant is the best option, we will run extensive DNA testing with any potential donor to ensure that the donor’s stem cells and white blood cells will be an appropriate match for the patient.
-With siblings, the chance is higher that the human leukocyte antigen (HLA) will match than with unrelated donors.
-However, if the transplant recipient does not have a sibling (or does not match with their sibling), Moffitt can search for a suitable volunteer donor through the National Marrow Donor Program.
-Currently, more than half of our allogenic transplants are arranged with a volunteer donor, although an HLA match must still be obtained.
-Moffitt will also screen potential donors to ensure they are able to tolerate a stem cell harvest, and that they do not have any active infections or other complications that might negatively impact their ability to donate.
+If the patient requires an allogeneic transplant but does not have a sibling who is able to be the donor, Moffitt can search for a suitable volunteer donor through the National Marrow Donor Program.
+Currently, more than half of our allogeneic transplants are arranged with a volunteer donor, although an HLA match must still be obtained.
+Moffitt will also screen potential donors to ensure they are able to tolerate a stem cell harvest and that they do not have any active infections or other complications that might negatively impact their ability to donate.

-When a patient is approved for a blood or bone marrow transplant procedure, Moffitt’s experienced physicians, nurses, lab technicians, transplant coordinators, dietitians and other medical professionals will work together to provide quality diagnosis and treatment, as well as individualized guidance at every phase of the transplant process.
+When a patient is approved for a blood or bone marrow transplant procedure, Moffitt’s experienced physicians, nurses, lab technicians, transplant coordinators, dietitians and other medical professionals will work together to provide individualized guidance at every phase of the transplant process.
 This approach helps us achieve the most positive outcomes possible, while helping to enhance each patient’s quality of life.